wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 Now, let's create our Virtual Environment and install *pytest* with the `poetry install` command:

 ```
-poetry install
+$ poetry install
 ```

 ![poetry-install-command](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/unpublished/poetry_vscode_p1/poetry-install.png)

-After is done, a new file, `poetry.lock` will appear.
+After is done, a new file, `poetry.lock` will be created.

 > When Poetry has finished installing, it writes all of the packages and the exact versions of them that it downloaded to the poetry.lock file, locking the project to those specific versions.
 You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies (more below).

 ## Dependency Management

 We can add or remove dependencies directly from the *pyproject.toml* file and update our Virtual Environment with `poetry install`.
-But we will use the `add` command and avoid manually modifying it.
+But instead, we will use the `add` and `remove` commands to avoid manually modifying it.

 ### Adding Dependencies

-Well add the two packages to our project, *pendulum* and *coo*:
+Well add two packages to our project, *pendulum* and *coo*:

 ```
-poetry add pendulum coo
+$ poetry add pendulum coo
 ```

 ![poetry-add-command](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/unpublished/poetry_vscode_p1/poetry-add.png)